larowlan/menu_block/README.txt

   Sort each item in the active trail to the top of its level.
 When used on a deep or wide menu tree, the active menu item's children will be easier to see when the page is reloaded.

+Fixed parent item
+  If you select a specific menu item, you alter the "starting level" and "maximum depth" options to be relative to the fixed parent item.
+The tree of links will only contain children of the selected parent item.

 STYLING MENU BLOCKS